JaMonty/Real-Estate/realestate/README.md

 # Realestate

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/realestate`.
-To experiment with that code, run `bin/console` for an interactive prompt.
+Welcome to my real estate lab!
+Are you looking to invest in luxury real estate?
+If you answered yes, now is the perfect time.
+In this lab, we’ll be taking a look at luxury property listings available around the world.
+Venture through the code as we browse through current listings with information about the location, square footage of the house, number of beds/baths, and the price of each property.

-TODO: Delete this and the text above, and describe your gem
+To get started, you can find all the files you’ll need to be able to package up your Ruby library into a gem in this directory.
+Place your Ruby code in the file ‘lib/realestate’.
+Feeling experimental?
+Run ‘bin/console’ for an interactive prompt.

 ## Installation